paulo-pertierra/google-professional-devops-cert-notes/2.4 Securing the CI-CD deployment pipeline./Supply Chain Security.md

 # What it is

-Ensures that your end to end source code to customers are
+Ensures that your end to end source code to customers are tamper-proof.
+No extra code, no attackers coming in.

 https://slsa.dev/spec/v0.1/requirements

 ## Cloud Build
 ___
+Is SLSA 3 compliant, let's explore.

 ### Automated Builds